PennyLaneAI/pennylane/doc/quickstart/intro.rst

 More information about PennyLane's code base can be found in the :ref:`Code Documentation <library_overview>`.
-An introduction of how to use and optimize quantum nodes in larger hybrid computations is given in the section on :ref:`Interfaces <interfaces>`, and tutorials for different levels of users are provided in the :ref:`Tutorials <sphx_glr_tutorials>` section.
+An introduction of how to use and optimize quantum nodes in larger hybrid computations is given in the section on :ref:`Interfaces <intro_interfaces>`, and tutorials for different levels of users are provided in the :ref:`Tutorials <intro_tutorials>` section.

 Quantum functions
 -----------------